Skip to content

 LevelDescriptionStatus

-Level 1 is fully functional today.
-Levels 2 and 3 represent deeper platform integration that would reduce setup friction.
+Levels 1-3 are fully functional today.
+See the CI Policy Enforcement guide for step-by-step setup.
+Levels 4-5 represent deeper GitHub platform integration that would reduce setup friction.

 APM audit complements your existing CI checks — it does not replace them.
 A typical PR pipeline might include: